Make-Ahead Meals: Food Safety and Sanitation Awareness

 - Cook food thoroughly and to the appropriate temperature

 Cook food to the appropriate temperature (especially meat!!) to prevent bacteria growth and food-borne illnesses.
-Invest in a kitchen thermometer to make it easy.
+Invest in a kitchen thermometer (like the one below*) to make it easy.

 - Beef, pork, veal, and lamb roasts, steaks, and chops: 145° F